brandonv1337/cs178-flask-app/README.md

 ## AI Usage

 I used AI in order to help generate this README file and some of the initial code structure.
+I also used AI to help debug issues with DynamoDB connections and queries.